(g) Provisions and contingent liabilities

 Current income taxes

-The current income tax expense includes income taxes payable by the Company having its branches in India and overseas where it operates.
-The current tax payable by the Company in India is Indian income tax payable on income after taking credit for tax relief available for export operations in Special Economic Zones (SEZs).
+The current income tax expense includes income taxes payable by the Company in India and in its branches in overseas where it operates.

 Current income tax payable by overseas branches of the Company is computed in accordance with the tax laws applicable in the jurisdiction in which the respective branch operates.
 The taxes paid are generally available for set off against the Indian income tax liability of the Company's worldwide income.